MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     Several of the methods in the SecurityValidator.cs file are also related to the "Remove Sensitive Data from Debug Logging" issue.

-    The issues exposed by the SecurityValidator class are commonly found distributed among the classes of real-world applications, especially legacy or poorly maintained codebases.
+    The issues exposed by the SecurityValidator class are commonly found distributed among the classes of real-world applications, especially legacy, or poorly maintained codebases.

 1. Expand the **Services** folder and then open the **UserService.cs** file.